laassiliawissal/expense-tracking/README.md

-# expense-tracking
+# Expense tracker

     Expense Tracker is a simple Python application designed to streamline your expense management process.
 With this application, you can effortlessly:

     - Input Expenses: Easily enter your expenses with a user-friendly interface.
     - Track in CSV: Your expenses are securely stored in a CSV file, providing a structured record of your financial transactions.